 Is Bankruptcy An Option For You?

-Do you know if bankruptcy is the right solution for your financial situation?
 If you are unable to meet your debt obligations and have explored all possible alternatives, bankruptcy may be an option.

 Bankruptcy is a legal process that can help you repay or discharge debts under the protection of the federal bankruptcy court.
 There are two main types of bankruptcy for consumers – Chapter 7, also known as liquidation, and Chapter 13, also known as reorganization.
 We encourage you to learn more about the bankruptcy process and potential implications in our bankruptcy FAQ's.